AuroraBrune/Brune_readmeGenerator/README.md

   - [Contact](#Contact)

    ## Installation:
    To install this app, users can clone or fork the repo.
-Load it in your project and answer the questions on the command line in the terminal in your code editor.
+Load it in your project and answer the questions that can be initiated by typng 'node index.js' on the command line in the terminal in your code editor.

   ## Usage:
    Once the questions are answered, push the changes up to GitHub and your README for your project will be loaded to your repository.